temporalio/sdk-ruby/README.md

 Now if `include ActiveModelJSONSupport` is present on any ActiveModel class, on serialization `to_json` will be used which will use `as_json` which calls the super `as_json` but also includes the fully qualified class name as the JSON `create_id` key.
 On deserialization, Ruby JSON then uses this key to know what class to call `json_create` on.

+##### Converter Hints

+In most places where objects are converted to payloads or vice versa, a "hint" can be provided to tell the converter something else about the object/payload to assist conversion.
+The default converters ignore these hints, but custom converters can be written to take advantage of them.
+For example, hints may be used to provide a custom converter the Ruby type to deserialize a payload into.

+These hints manifest themselves various ways throughout the API.
+The most obvious way is when making definitions.
+An activity can define `activity_arg_hint` (which accepts multiple) and/or `activity_result_hint` for activity-level hints.
+Similarly, a workflow can define `workflow_arg_hint` and/or `workflow_result_hint` for workflow-level hints.
+`workflow_signal`, `workflow_query`, and `workflow_update` all similarly accept `arg_hints` and `result_hint` (except
+signal of course).
+These definition-level hints are passed to converters both from the caller side and the implementation side.

+There are some advanced payload uses in the SDK that do not currently have a way to set hints.
+These include workflow/schedule memo, workflow get/upsert memo, activity last heartbeat details, and application error details.
+In some cases, users can use `Temporalio::Converters::RawValue` and then manually convert with hints.
+For others, hints can be added as needed, please open an issue or otherwise contact Temporal.

 ### Workers